matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 Replace the `<GOVERNANCE-ADDRESS>` and `<WALLET-PRIVATE-KEY>` with the address of the L1 governance smart contract and the private key of the wallet that deployed the governance contract respectively.

-5. To interact with the zkSync bridge we need to get its L1 address.
+5. To interact with the zkSync bridge, its L1 address is needed.
 While on mainnet you may want to set the address of the zkSync smart contract as an env variable or a constant, it is worth noticing that there is an option to fetch the smart contract address dynamically.

 It is a recommended step, especially during the alpha testnet since regenesis may happen.